 - Configuration jobs older than 90 days are automatically cleaned up.

-The producer of a sensor, which uploads data to MindSphere, wants to allow customers to reconfigure their sensors.
+The producer of a sensor, which uploads data to Industrial IoT, wants to allow customers to reconfigure their sensors.
 They develop an app, which provides a user interface, where the configuration of a device can be modified.
 The app uses the Device Configuration Service for querying the current configuration and for uploading new configuration files to the device.

 Except where otherwise noted, content on this site is licensed under the Development License Agreement.